Master811129/PF/readme.md

 http://elm-chan.org/fsw/ff/00index_p.html

-I started with the files in the avr folder from pfsample.zip.

-The pfsample.zip file is in the PetitFS/attic folder.

-To see my mods, look at diff_org_mod.txt in the attic folder.

 Edit pffArduino.h to set the SD chip select pin and select an SPI SCK divisor of 2 or 4.